PHUMA: Physically Reliable Humanoid Locomotion Dataset: Introduction

-In response, we introduce \textbf{\datasetname}: \textbf{P}hysically-grounded \textbf{HUMA}noid locomotion dataset that leverages large-scale human video while overcoming physical artifacts through careful data curation and physics-constrained retargeting.
-As illustrated in Figure~\ref{fig:overview}(1), we first collect diverse high-quality human motion data and filter out infeasible motions from Humanoid-X, such as root jitter or actions requiring external objects like sitting on chairs.
-This filtering removes approximately 70\% of the original dataset, as shown in Figure~\ref{fig:figure2}(a).
-As shown in Figure~\ref{fig:overview}(2), we then apply Physically-grounded Shape-adaptive Inverse Kinematics (PhySINK), which enforces soft joint limits, ground contact, and anti-skating constraints to eliminate violations such as joint overextension, floating, and sliding.
-As a result, \datasetname~ provides substantially more physically plausible motions than existing datasets, 349.9\% more than AMASS and 5.5\% more than Humanoid-X (Figure~\ref{fig:figure2}(a,b)).
+In response, we introduce \textbf{PHUMA}: a \textbf{P}hysically Reliable \textbf{HUMA}noid locomotion dataset that scales internet video into a high-quality training corpus by jointly filtering infeasible motions and enforcing physical constraints during retargeting.
+As illustrated in Figure~\ref{fig:overview}.1, we first collect large-scale, diverse human motion data and filter out infeasible motions from Humanoid-X, such as root jitter or actions requiring external objects like sitting on chairs.
+As shown in Figure~\ref{fig:overview}.2, we then apply Physically constrained Shape-adaptive Inverse Kinematics (PhySINK), enforcing soft joint limits, ground contact, and anti-skating constraints to eliminate violations like joint over-extension, floating, and sliding.
+As a result, \datasetname~offers the most physically feasible motion among existing datasets: 73.0h total, $3.5\times$ that of AMASS and exceeding Humanoid-X's 69.1h (out of 231.4h).

-We validate the effectiveness of \datasetname~in two settings: (i) imitation of unseen motions and (ii) path following with pelvis-only guidance.
-Using the MaskedMimic framework~\cite{tessler2024maskedmimic} for RL training, we tested policies on Unitree G1 and H1-2 humanoids.
-On 504 self-recorded videos across 11 motion types, policies trained with \datasetname~achieve $1.2$x and $2.1$x higher success rates than AMASS and Humanoid-X, respectively (Figure~\ref{fig:figure2}(c)).
-For path following, \datasetname-trained policies improve overall success rate by $1.4$x over AMASS, with $1.6$x gains in vertical (e.g., squat, lunge, jump) and $2.1$x gains in horizontal (e.g., walk, run) motion path trajectories(Figure~\ref{fig:figure2}(d)).
-We will release \datasetname~as a public resource to advance future research in humanoid locomotion.
+To validate its effectiveness, we evaluate PHUMA across four axes: (i)-(ii) whether physics-aware curation and PhySINK retargeting contribute to downstream motion tracking, (iii) comparison against existing datasets, and (iv) zero-shot deployment on a real Unitree G1.
+We use the MaskedMimic~\citep{tessler2024maskedmimic} for in-simulation tests on both Unitree G1 and H1-2 humanoids, and BeyondMimic~\citep{truong2025beyondmimic} for real-world deployment on a Unitree G1.
+On 504 self-recorded videos across 11 motion types, policies trained with PHUMA outperform both AMASS and Humanoid-X across all motion types in success rate (Figure~\ref{fig:figure2}(c)).
+Furthermore, on 24 motions sampled from the PHUMA test set (6 per category: stationary, angular, vertical, and horizontal), the PHUMA-trained policy achieves $16.3\%$ lower tracking error than the AMASS-trained policy in the real world (Figure~\ref{fig:figure2}(d)).